jaredmullane/magma/docs/docusaurus/versioned_docs/version-1.1.0/orc8r/deploy_upgrade.md

 comfortable to complete the migration.

 This guide will assume that you've already set up all the prerequisites, including developer tooling, a Helm chart repository, and a Docker registry.
+Please ensure that all Terraform state files are located within your working directory before proceeding.

 ## Create a New Root Module